vishnu-c-r/vishnu-c-r/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Quadruped autonomous robot Dog <br>👯 I’m looking to collaborate on the kinematics the robot<br>🤝 I’m looking for help and willing to help with arduino and other hardware related projects<br>🌱 I’m currently learning ROS <br>💬 Ask me about technology cars and cameras<br>⚡ Fun fact i'm still a student
+🔭 I’m currently working on a Quadruped autonomous robot Dog <br>👯 I’m looking to collaborate on the kinematics the robot<br>🤝 I’m looking for help and willing to help with arduino and other hardware related projects<br>🌱 I’m currently learning ROS <br>💬 Ask me about technology cars and cameras<br>⚡ Fun fact - im an intern at SuperFabLab Kochi

 ## 🌐 Socials: